 Judging from the perceptions of the sampled individuals in the surveyed communities, it was evident that there has been substantial improvement in the level of participation of the people at the grassroots in decision-making.
-Many of the individuals interviewed believed that they had control in all or most of the decisions reached in the communities.
+Many of the individuals interviewed believed that they had control in most of the decisions reached in the communities.
 It was also highly perceived that local leaders take into account the concerns of community members.
 The level of participation in meetings, and contacts between community members and their leaders was high.
+Community members had confidence in their leaders both at national and local government levels.
+Participation in elections, which were perceived by the majority to be free and fair, was also high, and generally, community members were satisfied with the way democracy was working.
+As for corruption, it was perceived by more than half of the sampled individuals that only a few government officials are involved in bribe taking and corruption.